 This course is the first in a series of courses intended to augment first year introductory courses and complement clinical education.
-Topics covered are medical legal issues, medical ethics, communication in radiology, and critical thinking/problem solving in radiography.
-In addition, students evaluate selected radiographs taken during clinical education.
-A semester project integrating didactic concepts with clinical education is conducted.
-Review is begun for the American Registry of Radiologic Technologists examination.
+Topics covered are medical legal issues, communication, critical thinking, and radiology administration.
+Students discuss case studies of selected radiographic procedures performed during clinical education.
+Review and preparation are begun for the American Registry of Radiologic Technologists examination.

-- Prerequisite(s) RAD 175, RAD 180 - Coreguisite(s) RAD 205, RAD 211, RAD 217
+- Prerequisite(s) RAD 175, RAD 180 - Corequisite(s) RAD 205, RAD 211, RAD 217